MP3 audio issues (static, crackling, popping, clicking) when importing songs into Finale 3D

 -

 In the meantime, there is a good workaround that resolves the issue 100% of the time.
-All you have to do is use Audacity to encode your music as a WAV file instead of an MP3.
+All you have to do is use an audio editor, such as Audacity, to encode your music as a WAV file instead of an MP3.
 You can then import the WAV file into Finale 3D.
-Or, if you prefer to design your show using an MP3, for example because you are planning to shoot with the Cobra Audio Box, then you can open a new Audacity session, bring in the WAV file, and convert that back to MP3.
-We’re not sure why, but when a soundtrack is converted to WAV and then the WAV file is converted back to MP3, the issue is resolved 100% of the time.
+Or, if you prefer to design your show using an MP3, for example because you are planning to use with the Cobra Audio Box, you can convert your soundtrack to WAV and then back to MP3.
+Here are the steps:

 Hi PyroWalker, I’m sorry, I hear your frustration, we’ll get this fixed as soon as we can.
 Unfortunately, it’s not a quick task, we estimate we need to allocate a full week of development time troubleshoot and resolve the issue.
 In the meantime, you can still you MP3s in Finale 3D, not just WAV files.
 You just need to convert your soundtrack to WAV and then back to MP3.
 Here’s a tutorial that demonstrates the process: <iframe class=”wp-embedded-content” title=”Fixing MP3 audio artifacts” src=”https://www.loom.com/embed/a3c30e578310494a9176c9564a02db20#?secret=nuiHeaVyYY” width=”1140″ height=”855″ frameborder=”0″ allowfullscreen=”true”></iframe>